Crammed into a middle seat on a crowded plane for a long-haul flight might have you counting the minutes until landing.

 Drinking water might be the last you want to do because you feel full and bloated, but it’s one of the best things you can do to relieve the effects of bloating.

-Packing a reusable water bottle for your trip can help so that you always have water on hand even though your travels might get hectic.
+Packing The Travel Water Bottle for your trip can help so that you always have water on hand even though your travels might get hectic.

 Be sure you stay hydrated even if it might feel initially uncomfortable so that your body continues to filter out the sodium that is causing you to retain water and bloat.